For many people, reporting is a time-consuming, manual, and incredibly inefficient SEO task.

 This chart is another great area for you to highlight how your efforts have impacted the client.
 Because of that, I suggest you include this at the beginning of your dashboard.
 Ideally, you should include a comparison with the previous year.

 Here is what this could look like in your dashboard:

 You want to show the data, so be sure to include bounce rate and other key engagement metrics in your report.

 In the template, I’ve put together a simple scorecard that compares year-over-year results:

-Your client might not be familiar with the metrics above, so be sure to summarize not only what they mean, but specifically what they mean for their business.
+Your client might not be familiar with the SEO performance metrics above, so be sure to summarize not only what they mean, but specifically what they mean for their business.